The Mark of Athena: Accuracy

+The mythological encounters that the heroes face demonstrate Rick Riordan's interpretations of ancient Greek sources.
+This analysis of The Mark of Athena demonstrates how Rick Riordan links his world to the ones found in mythology.

 Composition and marketing

 Rick Riordan had been working on The Mark of Athena since the completion of The Son of Neptune.
 He collaborated with John Rocco for creating the book's cover.

 During his tour to promote the last book of The Kane Chronicles, titled The Serpent's Shadow, Riordan read part of the first chapter of The Mark of Athena.
 The cover and full first chapter were also released on Disney's The Heroes of Olympus website.
 On September 27, 2012, Riordan confirmed that there would be a first US printing of 3.5 million copies.

 Release

 The Mark of Athena was released on October 2, 2012.
 Since then, it has been translated into many languages and released as a hardcover, e-book, audiobook and paperback.
-It is available in hardcover, paperback, eBook and audiobook formats.
+It is available in hardcover, paperback, e-book and audiobook formats.
 During its first week, The Mark of Athena sold about 237,000 copies.